 FilmNorth Academy (ages 17-24)

-PLEASE NOTE: THIS IS A THREE-WEEK CAMP, WITH A 5-WEEK BREAK BETWEEN THE FIRST AND SECOND WEEKS.
-IT IS EXPECTED THAT EACH STUDENT ATTENDS ALL THREE WEEKS.
+PLEASE NOTE: THIS IS A THREE-WEEK CAMP, WITH A 4-WEEK BREAK BETWEEN THE FIRST AND SECOND WEEKS.
+IT IS EXPECTED THAT STUDENTS ATTEND ALL THREE WEEKS.

-FilmNorth Academy is a summer program for older teens and college students (age 17-24) currently studying film or interested in a career in film.
-The Academy provides a film school experience that combines film studies and film analysis with production and post-production.
+FilmNorth Academy is a summer program for students (age 17-24) currently studying film or interested in a career in film.
+The Academy provides a “film school” experience that combines film studies and film analysis with film production and post-production.
 A series of guest artists will offer insight into different aspects of narrative filmmaking as the students work through developing, scripting, shooting, and editing their own short narrative films.

-A public screening of the final films will be held at FilmNorth on Thursday, Aug 15, 7 pm.
-The program will include a Q& A with the filmmakers and a reception following the screening.
+A public screening of the final films will be held at FilmNorth on Thursday, Aug 13, 7 pm.
+In addition to the films created through FilmNorth Academy, the evenings program will include a panel discussion on careers in film, a Q& A with the filmmakers in attendance and a reception.

 Prerequisite: Students interested in registering for the program need to complete an application.
-Applicants will be notified by March 29th, 2019.
+Applicants will be notified by April 1, 2020.
 Accepted applicants will be given further instructions to complete their registration.
-TO APPLY, PLEASE COMPLETE THE APPLICATION HERE.

 Deacon Warner is the Youth Programs Director at FilmNorth, where he teaches and directs video production through in-school residencies, an after school video production program and youth summer programming.
 His students’ work has been accepted into many festivals and screenings and won numerous awards.
 As an independent filmmaker, Deacon has produced and directed a number of short documentaries including the award winning 56, the story of his father’s post-war football fame at the University of Minnesota.
-He is currently working on Radical Roots, a documentary about the food coop movement in the Twin Cities.
+He is currently completing The Co-op Wars, a documentary about the food coop movement in the Twin Cities.